thezachisback9/flashcards/README.md

 I spent a while trying to decide whether i should have two different component things having one for the front of the card and one for the back but i decided to just have one since it's just one flashcard and i'd use a front and a back property for each notecard

+ALSO the gif is a bit glitched, it looks pretty smooth on the website, i think the low framerate makes it look really weird when the cards flip

 ## License